goFrendiAsgard/zaruba/docs/tasks/core.startDockerContainer.md

                     imageName      : Image name
                     imageTag       : Image tag
                     containerName  : Name of the container
-                    dockerEnv      : Docker env to be used when useImagePrefix is true, but imagePrefix is not provided
                     ports          : Port to be checked to confirm service readiness, separated by new line.
                     volumes        : Host-container volume mappings,